 A Top Employment Law Firm Serving Escondido, California

-Stephen Danz and Associates’ goal is to provide responsive, aggressive and knowledgeable representation to employees.
-Our firm is one of California’s largest focusing on representing workers.
+Stephen Danz and Associates’ goal is to provide responsive, aggressive, and knowledgeable representation to employees.
+Our firm is a statewide law firm focusing on representing workers.
 We have obtained settlements and verdicts in the millions of dollars for our clients as well as represented managers and executives in severance negotiations.
 Clients know that when they hire us they know an attorney will personally handle their cases and ensure they are treated with the utmost professionalism and respect.
 The firm prides itself on standing up for plaintiffs in cities within Northern California and Southern California since the State’s courts are as specialized and diverse as its landscape.
 In Escondido, California, our attorneys are highly specialized and handle complex employment lawsuits where private individuals trust us to bring forth their cases in local, state and federal courts.

 When Does an Employment Action Begin?

 An employment case begins when the employee client informs one of our attorneys of an adverse employment action or situation, or the employer client reports an employee’s accusation or complaint.
 Employment litigation can be highly charged.
 Both sides in an action may be emotional about the case.
 Careers, reputations, and economic futures may be at stake for both employees and employers.
 An employee who has been terminated or whose rights have been violated may feel embarrassed, humiliated, and even ashamed.
 He or she may fear economic adversity, either in the form of lower pay or extended unemployment.
 There is a perception that it takes a job to find a job in the current market; some job postings state, “must be employed to apply.”